NicMcPhee/GECCO-2017-ancestry-poster/README.md

-# GECCO-2016-ancestry-poster
+# GECCO 2016 VizGEC ancestry paper

-GECCO 2016 poster illustrating use of graph DBs on ancestry trees
+GECCO 2016 paper for VizGEC (workshop on visualization in genetic and evolutionary computation) illustrating use of graph DBs on ancestry trees.